What is employer's liability insurance?

 It also ensures that in the event that claims are made against your company you have appropriate insurance in place to deal with them.

-We can offer EL cover from as little as £5 a month for businesses and charities of all sizes.
+We can offer EL cover from £5 a month for businesses and charities of all sizes.
 Get an online quote now, to find out how little it costs to protect your employees and yourself.

 Need some help?